syncfusion-content/blazor-docs/blazor/toast/timeout.md

 ---
 layout: post
 title: Timeout in Blazor Toast Component | Syncfusion
-description: Learn about Timeout in Blazor Toast component of Syncfusion, and more details.
+description: Learn here all about Timeout in Syncfusion Blazor Toast component and more.
 platform: Blazor
 control: Toast
 documentation: ug
 ---

-# Time out
+# Timeout in Blazor Toast Component

 The toast can be expired based on the `Timeout` property.
 The toast can live till the time out reaches without user interaction, a time out value is considered as a millisecond.